thma/clean-architecture-with-functions/README.md

-# Clean Architecture with functions only
+# Clean Architecture revisited

 ## Interesting design challenges in seemingly simple programs

 The other day I was writing a Haskell program with quite a limited scope:

 - retrieving data from a REST API
-- storing the data in a CSV file.
+- storing the data in CSV files.

 The task at hand sounded simple enough to just start coding without too much upfront thinking.
-This blog post is about the process of discovering the shortcomings of my initial design and how I tried to improve them.
+This blog post is about the process of discovering the shortcomings of my initial design and how I improved them by some simple refactorings.
 As all the interesting stuff happened in the API access, I'll focus on that part of the code.

 In order to allow you to experiment with the code yourself, I'm not using the proprietary API of my original project but rather a publicly available REST API (https://openlibrary.org/developers/api) in this blog post.

 ## The initial design

-So let's start with the domain data types:
+So without further ado, let's start with the domain data types:

 ````haskell
 data Book = Book